intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ------------

 * Arguments must not have coopmatrix type.
-* The "align" attribute must only be applied to parameters of memref type.
+* The "align" attribute must only be applied to parameters of memref or group type.

 Regions
 =======